 While on a business retreat, Sam has a premonition that he, his co-workers, boss, and several other people will die in a horrific bridge collapse.
-When his premonition ends, he tries to make everyone on the bridge leave.
-Only some of his co-workers and boss leave.
+When his premonition ends, he tries to make everyone get off the bus.
+Only some of his co-workers, along with his boss, leave.
 Shortly after, the bridge collapses.
-Everyone thinks that they are safe for now, until the survivors start dying.
+Everyone thinks that they are safe until the survivors start dying.
 It is now up to Sam to try to find a way to prevent anyone else from dying before it is too late.Written by

 Hey, Sam.
 When I said would you mind if you puttin' breakfast together for the retreat, I mean, like, some stale donuts, some coffee.
 But this is amazing.